konfou/konfou.github.io/_posts/2021-04-14-yu-gi-oh-card-game-for-classic-anime-viewers.md

 title: Yu-Gi-Oh! card game for classic anime viewers
 ---

-By Mid 2000s  Yu-Gi-Oh!  had become huge  in the west in  part thanks to the [Yu-Gi-Oh!][yp-anime],  in Japan known as  Yu-Gi-Oh!
+By mid 2000s  Yu-Gi-Oh!  had become huge  in the west in  part thanks to the [Yu-Gi-Oh!][yp-anime],  in Japan known as  Yu-Gi-Oh!
 Duel Monsters, anime dubbed  by 4Kids.
 Lots  of kids  grew up watching  it, collecting cards, and  playing the  card game.
 Though  new Yu-Gi-Oh!   anime shows